The Next Ten Years in Property Management: Predicting Multifamily Tech in 2028

 By 2028, I believe chatbots will bear one of your biggest burdens: scheduling inspections.
 With these AI-powered personal assistants in your corner, coordinating unit visits will go from stressful to seamless.

 As multifamily managers know well, this task can be incredibly draining.
 The best time for a resident might already be booked for a technician.
 Games of phone tag may go on and on, but it’s critical that multifamily managers respect the rules around privacy and security when it comes to entering an occupied unit.
 Fortunately, the future is happier!

-In the multifamily case, property managers could program the chatbot to ask something like: “when are you available in x-date range for a technician to complete a fire safety inspection?”
+It might come as a surprise, but chatbots are already being used on business websites in 195 countries; by 2020, they’re expected to support products for 50% of medium to large organizations.
+Needless to say, this kind of technology could fundamentally improve the multifamily experience.
+For example, property managers could program the chatbot to ask something like: “when are you available in x-date range for a technician to complete a fire safety inspection?”
 After securing the resident’s response, the chatbot would then discover the same information from the technician, and boom: the perfect inspection match is made.
 Should an emergency come up and unravel the chatbot’s efforts, another round of availability requests could follow with ease.

 Skeptics in the multifamily business could reasonably worry: “will this chatbot sound anything like a person, let alone my brand voice?”
 Forbes reports a resounding: “yes!”
 A recent article notes that chatbots have already grown smart enough to reflect specific corporate cultures (and they’ve been known to imitate a wide range of personalities — from Albert Einstein to “How I Met Your Mother” characters).

 Now’s the time to slash your stress and streamline your scheduling by embracing chatbots.
 Given such rapid advances in machine-learning technology, I’m confident these bots will be plenty savvy by 2028.